LXShades/comp320_artefact/production_log.md

 Playtest time.
 We'll add the requirements above to the test conditions and continue shortly.
 This is a basic requirements test to reevaluate current priorities.

 Asides from those, tasks today will likely include:
-* Revise gameplay data collection (accuracy? number of kills? etc)
+* Add accuracy to gameplay data collection
+* Fix FPS in data collection
-* Adjust map to place balloons in sensible places
+* Adjust map to place balloons in front of buildings, etc
 * Add the red tick to the questionnaire responses
+* Reduce number of questions
 * Optimise, optimise, optimise